 16.6.3 Subscription/unsubscription procedure of NSACF notification service

-Editor's Note: the procedure shall be aligned with SA2.

 Figure 16.6.3-1: Subscription/unsubscription of NSACF notification procedure

 0. Authentication of AF: AF is authenticated by NRF or authenticated by NEF based on description in clause 13 or clause 12.
 A token is generated for AF after authentication and authorization.